-On 8th February 1941, the battalion was reported as having a strength of 19 Officers and 367 Other Ranks (WO 106/3656).
-Railway bridge guards were provided at this time, one platoon each for three bridges (see below).
+In October 1940, the Battalion was reported as having a strength of three British Officers, 16 Indian/Burman Officers and 367 Other Ranks.
+Railway bridge guards were provided at this time, one platoon being assigned to each for three bridges (see below).

-In March 1941, additional guards were provided for local V.P.s (Vital Points), including wireless stations, pumping stations and water outlet valves.
-A detachment was later provided for Government House in Rangoon.
+In March 1941, additional guards were provided for local V.P.s (Vital Points), which included wireless stations, pumping stations and water outlet valves.
+A detachment was later provided for guard duty at Government House in Rangoon.

 In December 1941, the battalion had detachments in Central Area on guard duty at key railway bridges as follows:

 On 15th December 1941, a company took over the defence of Zayetkwin aerodrome, near Mingaladon.
 This detachment was known as ‘Z’ Aerodrome Defence Company.
 Mingaladon aerodrome was bombed by the Japanese on 23rd December and although only two men were wounded there was extensive damage to the barracks.
-Zayetkwin aerodrome was bombed in early January 1942, killing 2 men and wounding two others of the battalion.
-The battalion took on further guard duties in and around Mingaladon, relinquishing the guarding of railway bridges to the 11th Burma Rifles from 15th January.
+Zayetkwin aerodrome was bombed again in early January 1942, this time two men were killed and two were wounded.
+The Battalion next took on further guard duties in and around Mingaladon, relinquishing the guarding of railway bridges to the 11th Battalion from 15th January.

-By 1st February 1942, the battalion had a strength of battalion H.Q. and five rifle companies, with 70 recruits under training.
+By 1st February 1942, the Battalion had grown to consist of a Battalion Headquarters and five rifle companies, with 70 recruits under training.
 One company each was at the Mingaladon and Zayetkwin aerodromes while the remainder of the battalion continued to guard Vital Points in the Mingaladon area.
 During February desertions, always high in this unit, increased as many men became increasingly concerned for the safety of their families.

-Throughout February the 12th Burma Rifles were responsible for maintaining intelligence gathering and warning posts in the Pegu district, covering the bank of the Sittang River in expectation of Japanese infiltration.
-The Zayetkwin aerodrome company was evacuated on 24th or 25th February and moved with the RAF to the Highland Queen airfield near Hmawbi.
-The battalion was reinforced briefly during this time by the 5th and 12th Garrison Companies to help with airfield protection.
-On 24th February, Jemadar Abdulla Khan and 5 men with two Followers, were sent to form a Depot for the 12th Burma Rifles in Maymyo where they reported their arrival to the 10th Burma Rifles.
-Following the Sittang Bridge disaster, the battalion handed over all mortars, machine guns, Bren guns and spare rifles to help re-equip the front line units which had lost in their desperate escape across the Sittang River.
+Throughout February the 12th Battalion was responsible for maintaining intelligence gathering and warning posts in the Pegu district, covering the bank of the Sittang River in expectation of Japanese infiltration.
+The Zayetkwin aerodrome company was evacuated on 24th or 25th February and moved with the Royal Air Force to the Highland Queen airfield near Hmawbi.
+The Battalion was reinforced briefly during this time by the 5th and 12th Garrison Companies to help with airfield protection.
+On 24th February, Jemadar Abdulla Khan and five men with two followers, were sent to form a Depot for the Battalion in Maymyo where they reported their arrival to the 10th (Training) Battalion, The Burma Rifles.
+After the Sittang Bridge disaster, the Battalion handed over all mortars, machine guns, Bren guns and spare rifles to help re-equip the front line units which had lost their weapons in their desperate escape across the Sittang River.

-The battalion left Mingaladon on 6th March 1942 for Tharawaddy, and despite delays caused by the Japanese roadblock at Taukyyan, arrived there the next day, before moving on to Prome on 8th March.
-During this time ‘Z’ Aerodrome Defence Company accompanied the RAF as it withdrew to Magwe.
-The battalion was put on patrol and intelligence duties south and south east of Prome from 12th March.
+The Battalion left Mingaladon on 6th March 1942 for Tharawaddy, and despite delays caused by the Japanese roadblock at Taukyyan, arrived there the next day.
+The day after, the Battalion moved on t Prome.
+During this time, the ‘Z’ Aerodrome Defence Company accompanied the R.A.F. as it withdrew to Magwe.
+The Battalion was put on patrol and intelligence duties south and south east of Prome from 12th March.

-On 18th March, the battalion left by boat for Magwe, now greatly reduced in numbers through the desertion of many Burmans while at Prome.
-On the same day the battalion came under command of Central Area.
+On 18th March, the Battalion left by boat for Magwe.
+It was by now greatly reduced in numbers through the desertion of many Burmans while at Prome.
+On the same day, the Battalion came under command of Central Area.

-Arriving at Magwe around the 19th/20th March, the battalion was joined there by ‘Z’ Aerodrome Defence Company and took over anti-parachute duties for the aerodrome and its approaches.
-The opportunity was taken to reequip with abandoned RAF motor transport.
+Arriving at Magwe around the 19th/20th March, the Battalion was joined there by the ‘Z’ Aerodrome Defence Company and took over anti-parachute duties for the aerodrome and its approaches.
+The opportunity was taken to re-equip with abandoned R.A.F. motor transport.

-The battalion became Corps Troops to Burma Corps on 13th April and then Divisional Troops, 1st Burma Division on 15th April.
-Two days later the battalion was assigned to ‘Magforce’.
-By this time the battalion comprised battalion HQ, two companies of Karens, two companies of Indian reinforcements and some Burma Military Police personnel.
+The Battalion became Corps Troops to Burma Corps on 13th April and then Divisional Troops, 1st Burma Infantry Division on 15th April.
+Two days later the Battalion was assigned to ‘Magforce’.
+By this time the Battalion comprised Battalion Headquarters, two companies of Karens, two companies of Indian reinforcements and the Magwe detachment of the Mandalay Battalion, Burma Military Police.

-During the night of 17th/18th April ‘Magforce’ formed the rearguard for 1st Burma Division as British forces withdrew.
-‘Magforce’ took part in the attack on 18th April by 1st Burma Division to clear Yenangyaung of Japanese forces blocking the Division’s withdrawal northwards.
-The battalion first relieved the Cameronians of a position recently captured from the Japanese.
-A company of the 12th Battalion, actually an attached company of Gurkha reinforcements for 48th Indian Infantry Brigade, launched a failed attack, leaving the remainder of the battalion to take up holding positions.
-Yenangyaung was bypassed by the main body of the Division which took up an all round defence east of Yenangyaung near Twingon, where ‘Magforce’ was dispersed.
-The battalion spent the night of 19th/20th April on protection duties.
-On 20th April the battalion came under orders of 13th Indian Infantry Brigade and successfully crossed the Pin Chaung, escaping the Japanese blocking force in and around Yenangyaung.
+During the night of 17th/18th April, ‘Magforce’ formed the rearguard for the 1st Burma Infantry Division as British forces withdrew further north.
+‘Magforce’ took part in the attack on 18th April by the 1st Burma Infantry Division to clear Yenangyaung of Japanese forces blocking the Division’s withdrawal.
+The Battalion first relieved the Cameronians of a position recently captured from the Japanese.
+A company of the 12th Battalion, actually an attached company of Gurkha reinforcements for 48th Indian Infantry Brigade, launched a failed attack, leaving the remainder of the Battalion to take up holding positions.
+Yenangyaung was bypassed by the main body of the Division which took up an all round defence east of Yenangyaung near Twingon, where ‘Magforce’ was disbanded.
+The Battalion spent the night of 19th/20th April on protection duties.
+On 20th April, the Battalion came under orders of the 13th Indian Infantry Brigade and successfully crossed the Pin Chaung, escaping the Japanese blocking force in and around Yenangyaung.

-The next day the withdrawal continued and the battalion moved by lorry to Mt.
-Popa and then on to Mandalay which was reached on the 23rd.
-There the battalion absorbed men from the Depot of the 11th Burma Rifles and recruits from Maymyo.
-On 25th April the battalion C.O., Lt.
+The next day, the withdrawal continued and the battalion moved by lorry to Mount Popa and then on to Mandalay which was reached on 23rd April.
+There, the Battalion absorbed men from the Depot of the 11th Battalion and recruits from Maymyo.
+On 25th April, the Battalion Commanding Officer., Lt.
 Colonel P.C.
-Watson, was appointed as Commander Sagiang and left the next day.
-Without their commander, on 26th April, the battalion left for Myitkyina, under the command of 11th Battalion, Burma Rifles.
-The 11th and 12th Burma Rifles boarded a river steamer and headed for Katha.
+Watson, was appointed as Commander Sagaing and left the next day.
+Without their commander, on 26th April, the Battalion left for Myitkyina, under the command of the 11th Battalion.
+The 11th and 12th Battalions boarded a river steamer and headed for Katha.
 Here it was decided to march across to Naba which was reached on 2nd May.

-[The war diary is available at the National Archives at Kew as WO 172/984.
+[The remains of the war diary are available at the National Archives at Kew as WO 172/984.
 A transcription of the file, together with extensive footnotes gleaned from other sources, can be read or downloaded here.]